Carnival in Tenerife 2025

 DSC01130

-High school students have all dressed up as castles with clocks and an owl on top.
+High school students have all dressed up as fortresses with clocks and an owl on their heads.

 DSC01143